 Before you run your first quiz, it is a good idea provide an opportunity for students to practice taking a quiz in Quercus.
 Since every student will be using a different computer to take the quiz, different hardware components, operating systems and web browsers can affect how a quiz appears and runs on a given machine.
 Rather than dealing with technical issues during or after the quizzes, share your quiz-taking tips with your students and have them complete a practice quiz at least one week before the first scheduled quiz.
 Finally, to motivate students to participate, consider having this practice quiz count towards participation or bonus marks.

 When you create a quiz in Quercus, the system automatically creates a Gradebook column associated with the quiz.
 As quizzes are completed, student marks will appear in this column.
 By default, this column is visible to students.
-We recommend that you hide or "mute" this column from students before you launch the test.
+We recommend that you hide quiz grades.
 This allows you to verify the grades before making them available to your class.

-More information on muting a grade column can be found here:
+More information on hiding grades can be found at the link below:

 6. Additional help

 On occasion, a student may approach you regarding a user error or technical issue, and we are happy to help out with these types of questions.
 Students need to provide the following information:

 - Operating system used (Windows 10, Mac OS X Leopard, etc.)